-The UNSC has passed 13 resolutions since October 2013 that emphasize the government's responsibility to protect populations in CAR.
-A UNSC-mandated sanctions regime and arms embargo have been in place since 2013, imposing travel bans and asset freezes on 12 individuals and two entities.
+The UNSC has passed 14 resolutions since October 2013 that emphasize the government's responsibility to protect populations in CAR.
+A UNSC-mandated sanctions regime and arms embargo have been in place since 2013, imposing travel bans and asset freezes on 14 individuals and one entity.

 During May 2014 the government referred the situation in CAR to the ICC.
-The ICC currently has three individuals in custody, including two former anti-balaka leaders and one Séléka leader.
-On 14 March 2022 Chad surrendered Makime Mokom, a former anti-balaka leader, to the ICC for crimes against humanity and war crimes allegedly committed in 2013 and 2014.
+Two former anti-balaka leaders are already on trial at the ICC for crimes against humanity and war crimes while Chad surrendered an additional former anti-balaka leader to the Court in March 2022.
+The trial of Mahamat Said Abdel Kani, a Séléka leader, is scheduled to open in September.
+In July 2022 the ICC unsealed an arrest warrant for a former government minister for crimes against humanity and war crimes allegedly committed in 2013.